mbakeranalecta/sam/README.md

 * Revision 1d16fd6d0544c32fa23930f303989b1b4a82c477 addressed #157 by changing the serialization of citations as described in #157 and adding support of the use of keys in citations.

-* Removed the smart quotes parser option and introduced the `!smart-quotes` declaration.
+* Revision ad4365064bdfe61fa43228991a31b3174feb2957 removes the smart quotes parser option (the flag that turned smart quotes on and off on the command line) and introduced the `!smart-quotes` document declaration and the option to add custom smart quotes rules to the parser.

 Please report any other backward incompatibilities you find so they can be added to this list.